mqtthiqs/at-doc/docs/atelier/getting-started.md

     Subsequently when the application is started, it opens the last opened patch.

 Insert a processor from the splash screen and start playing around.
+All controls are documented in the info area in the status bar.
 Click the "+" buttons to add other modules, either processors or modulators.
 Processors process sound in series, from left to right; drag a module from its title bar to move it.
 Drag a wire from the colored round handle of a modulator and start modulating a parameter.

 ![A screenshot showing Atelier's patch browser](../assets/images/atelier/getting-started/patch-library.png)